Camouflaged Image Synthesis Is All You Need to Boost Camouflaged Detection: Experiments

 \subsection{Quantitative Results}

-For the quantitative evaluation of our methodology, we train our SCODE model on the datasets (CAMO, COD10k).
-The synthesized data generated by the trained SCODE models will then be added to the training datasets to expand the original training datasets.
-We train on the expanded dataset with the current SOTA method~\cite{fan2021concealed}.
-Note that we do not use the CAMO dataset to train because it only has a testing set.
-Then, we use four evaluation metrics (S-measure($S_\alpha$)~\cite{fan2017structure}, E-measure($E_\phi$)~\cite{Fan2018Enhanced}, weighted F-measure($F_\beta^w$)~\cite{margolin2014evaluate}, Mean Absolute Error($M$)~\cite{perazzi2012saliency}) to assess our model's ability to improve the performance of camouflaged object detection.
-As shown in Table. \ref{tab:ModelScore}, our method outperforms all other competing methods~\cite{lin2017feature,he2017mask,zhao2017pyramid,zou2018DLMIA,liu2018picanet,huang2019mask,zhao2019pyramid,wu2019cascaded,chen2019hybrid,le2019anabranch,zhao2019EGNet,fan2020pranet,fan2020camouflaged,fan2021concealed} by a notable margin.
-The State-Of-The-Art results show the effectiveness of our proposed SCODE approach.
+For quantitative evaluation, we trained the SCODE model on the CAMO and COD10K datasets.
+The synthetic data generated by the trained SCODE models were then integrated into the training datasets to expand their size.
+The augmented dataset was subsequently used to train the model alongside the state-of-the-art approach proposed by Fan et al.~\cite{fan2021concealed}.
+Utilizing four widely recognized evaluation metrics—S-measure ($S_\alpha$), E-measure ($E_\phi$), weighted F-measure ($F_\beta^w$), and Mean Absolute Error ($M$)—our results, detailed in Table~\ref{tab:ModelScore}, demonstrate that our method consistently outperforms other competing techniques by a substantial margin.
+As shown in Table.~\ref{tab:AddScore}, our model achieves a steady improvement in the performance of the three existing models in the plug-and-play setting.
+As shown in Table.~\ref{tab:Comparison_aug}, our SCODE has a better performance than other popular traditional data augmentation methods.
+The results show the effectiveness of our proposed approach.